 In the Anthropocene age of decreasing biodiversity and continuing global changes, maintaining ecosystem function is seen as a means to both preserve biological diversity and secure the services that ecosystems provide to safeguard human wellbeing into the future (Jax 2010).
 The concept today is prominent in many fields of ecology and conservation biology, such as biodiversity research, ecosystem management, or restoration ecology (Jax 2010).
 Despite the accelerating loss of species and key ecosystems, research focused on experimental marine biodiversity and ecosystem function lags far behind other areas, and constitutes only a fraction of the total number of studies (Gustafsson and Boström 2011).
-The paucity of available research is the same in freshwater and estuarine ecosystems, many of which support critical juvenile fish habitat and are particularly vulnerable to anthropogenic impacts such as nutrient loading (including agricultural run-off), industrial and urban pollution, habitat fragmentation and mangrove clearing (urbanisation), amongst other pressures.
-In the marine environment, ecosystem based fisheries management approaches have been promoted since the turn of the century, yet despite the strong support for the concept, challenges associated with its implementation have restricted its uptake (Patrick and Link 2015; Lidström and Johnson 2020).
+The paucity of available research is the same in freshwater and estuarine ecosystems, many of which support critical juvenile fish habitat and are particularly vulnerable to anthropogenic impacts such as nutrient loading (including agricultural run-off), industrial and urban pollution, habitat fragmentation and mangrove clearing (urbanisation), among other pressures.
+In the marine environment, ecosystem based fisheries management approaches have been promoted since the turn of the century, yet despite the strong support for the concept, challenge associated with its implementation have restricted its uptake (Patrick and Link 2015; Lidström and Johnson 2020).
 There is currently an inadequate understanding of the consequences of these environmental changes and their interactions with other stressors, especially at the higher, multi-species, organisational levels (Belgrano et al. 2015).
 The key research questions identified under the ecosystem and biodiversity theme were:

 - 1. What level of habitat rehabilitation is necessary to have significant positive impacts on fish populations? - 2.
 To what extent does habitat loss and degradation affect ecosystem function? - 3.
 Can recruitment of native freshwater fish species be improved through habitat restoration? - 4.
 What methods are most effective to promote successful shoreline ecosystem restoration (e.g. mangroves, saltmarshes)? - 5.
 How can we halt the loss of biodiversity in freshwater ecosystems in the face of climate change and associated changes in land use and demand for water? - 6.
 How will extreme weather events and sea level rise impact on intertidal fish habitats and vegetation? - 7.
-What are the relationships between fisheries and coastal estuarine mangrove habitats? - 8.
-What are the thresholds of riparian restoration necessary to elicit a strong positive change in native freshwater fish assemblages? - 9.
-What are the ecosystem-level impacts of commercial fisheries and associated bycatch on the Great Barrier Reef? - 10.
-How can marine protected areas be used to maintain functionally resilient ecosystems?
+What are the relationships between fisheries and co estuarine mangrove habitats? - 8.
+What are the thresholds of riparian restoration pressation to elicit a strong positive change in native from the risk assemblages? - 9.
+What are the ecosystem-level impress of compercial fisheries and associated bycatching the Great Barrier Reef? - 10.
+How can marine protected deas be us to maintain functionally resilient eccenter ıgen eso, es are monitored, assessed Within Australia, fishe and managed at the inter ional, domestic, state and local level depending on the relevant area, species, stakeholders, habitats, ecological communities or impacts involved (Haward 1995; Vince 2018).
+These varying forms of governance each have different legislative and policy frameworks that align to their organisational objectives for meeting the principles of ecologically sustainable development (Vince 2018).
+This multi-layered system is complex, with a range of formal (e.g. offshore constitutional settlement arrangements between state and territory governments with the Commonwealth) and informal arrangements (e.g. plans for community level monitoring of resources by state and local government) (Haward 1995).
+Australia also has a number of statutory authorities that are set up to perform functions related to complex interjurisdictional resources, which aim to integrate resource management across jurisdictions (e.g. the Murray Darlin Basin Authority) (Koehn 2015).

-Theme 4: fisheries management
+Theme 4: fisheries